Jfadelli/gol-jf/README.md

 ## Introction
     Conway's Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.[1]
 It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves.
 It is Turing complete and can simulate a universal constructor or any other Turing machine.
 [1]

+    This repository contains a fully functional Javascript powered application as well as an unfinished Python file.
+This entire document pretains to the JS creation.
+I thought it could be favorable to include both versions in the repository.

     If you are interested in using the application that I have created, it can be found here ____.
 The instructions are below.

     Instructions: